HenrySchiffUP/DFA_Animator/README.md

 To run locally, install Node.js and run the command "npm run start" in the DFA_Animator directory.
-A new tab should open in you web browser.
+A new tab should open in your web browser.

 Or, try it online at https://henryschiffup.github.io/DFA_Animator/